namittiman/InfraRed/Bot.md

 Based on our design, there are two main components of this project.
 Their responsibilities are summarized below :
 ### Bot
 1. Node.js application which handles complete interaction between the end user
-2. Makes calls to the API.AI service to gauge user intent by leveraging their powerful natural language understanding platform.
+2. Makes calls to the [API.AI](https://api.ai/) service to get user intent by leveraging their powerful natural language understanding platform
 3. Maps intent to action and makes calls to the Provisioning Service.

 Note: The Bot does not interact with a Database directly, everything via APIs of the Provisioning Service.
 Idea is to make the bot database agnostic.

 ###Provisioning Service
-1. Serves Bot's requests for keys setup, provisioning and  reservation information.
+1. Serves Bot's requests for keys setup and provisioning.
-2. Makes calls to cloud service provider APIs to provision VMs.
+2. Makes calls to cloud service provider APIs (AWS/DigitalOcean) to provision VMs and Cluster.
-3. Maintains a keys, reservation information per user in a database (Redis or MongoDB) and exposes APIs over it.
+3. Maintains keys and reservation information per user in a database (Redis or MongoDB) and exposes APIs over it.

 ### Use Cases